lod4hss-apps/logre/README.md

   * Downloading the repository as a ZIP archive from GitHub.
 * \~2 GB of free disk space for images and volumes.

-No pre-existing SPARQL endpoint is required anymore: the Compose stack starts RDF4J for you.

 ---